andreikop/enki/_posts/2014-08-22-Syntax_highlighting.md

 ### Performance comparison

 It is very difficult to compare the highlighting  speed of various editors.
 Their performance depends on hardware, software versions, programming languages, source file contents, the Moon phase and many other factors ...
-But this article would not be finished if I didn’t make some comparisons.
+But this article would not be finished if I didn't make some comparisons.
 So I will.
 *Disclaimer: the performance depends on many factors and may vary.
 The measurements are not precise, the facts are not proven and might be incorrect.
 Editors might have improved since August 2013.
-The information below can’t be used as evidence that one text editor is better than another.*
+The information below can't be used as evidence that one text editor is better than another.*

 I tried to open a big C++ file (364,121 lines) with a few text editors.
 The results are below: